-- How is an energy budget set up for your project?
-What are the big energy uses on site?
-Do all spaces within the program the program require energy at all times of the day? - How can the movement of energy through the site arrival, collection, storage, use, conservation be seen by inhabitants?
+- " What needs to happen to ensure that the building's energy use is within its energy budget? - " How can the movement of energy through the site arrival, collection, storage, use, conservation be seen by inhabitants?
+How is the water story read on site?